codykimb/MVC-tech-blog/README.md

 # MVC-tech-blog

 ## DESCRIPTION
-This applicaion is a Tech Blog that follows the Model-View-Controller paradigm.
-It uses the express-handlebars package to use Handlebars.js for the Views, the MySQL2 and Sequelize packages to connect to a MySQL database for the Models, and Express.js for the Controllers.
+This application is a Tech Blog that follows the Model-View-Controller paradigm.
+It uses the express-handlebars package and Handlebars.js for the Views, the MySQL2 and Sequelize packages to connect to a MySQL database for the Models, and Express.js for the Controllers.

 Other dependcies include the dotenv package to use environment variables, the bcrypt package to hash passwords, and the express-session and connect-session-sequelize packages to add authentication.